Agheb/PyRunnerGame/Readme.md

 # pyRunner @ Python mit dem Raspberry Pi SEP

-PyRunner is a Remake of classic platformer game Loderunner.
+PyRunner is a remake of classic platformer game Loderunner.
 It was developed during a semester-long class project by a group of students from the University of Munich.
 To fulfill the class requirements, PyRunner is optimized for the Raspberry PI hardware and features gamepad support with local multiplayer.

 ## Setup
 Um das spiel zu starten werden die folgenden Libs benötigt